Movies You Forgot Had a Casino Scene

 Today, you don’t have to visit a land-based casino to play.
 There are a number of popular portals and online casinos that you can access from home.

 The Hangover is a comic casino movie that nobody expected to become a hit.
-It is all about Alan, Stu, and Phil who have too many drinks and cannot remember what happened to them when they wake up the next day.
+It is all about Alan, Stu, and Phil who have too many drinks and cannot remember what happened to them when they wake up on the next day.
 One of the top scenes is that of Alan heading off to the gaming floor to play blackjack and winning a huge prize of $82,000.

-Too funny, The Hangover casino scene
+To funny, Hangover casino scene

 Released in 2009, The Hangover is co-produced by Daniel Goldberg, directed by Todd Phillips, and starred by Ed Helms, Bradley Cooper, Jeffrey Tambor, Justin Bartha, and Heather Graham.
 It relates the adventures of Stu, Phil, and Alan who travel all the way to a Las Vegas Casino to take part in the bachelor party of Doug Billings, who is supposed to get married on the following day.
 But they have too many drinks at the party and can’t remember what happened the previous night.
 To make matters worse, the bridegroom is missing and must be found in time for the wedding.